 And doubts about Trenton as a training site evaporated four months after the program launched.
 In June of 2018, a local music festival erupted in gunfire between rival gangs, and 22 people were shot.

 “They brought 17 of the 22 to us within about 25 minutes,” Kelly said.
 “People were literally at the scene just grabbing people that were shot and putting them in their cars and driving them to the hospital.
 One of the 18-Delta students grabbed the bag full of tourniquets and he was out front of the ER pulling people out of cars, putting tourniquets on, throwing them on stretchers.”

 The next morning, New Jersey Gov. Phil Murphy visited the hospital.
 Kelly made sure he met the military students.

 “I told Murphy, ‘I’m an Army surgeon in the Reserves with deployment experience in Afghanistan.
 We train these guys here in Trenton because the gun violence is so bad in this city that they get really good experience before they go to Afghanistan,’” Kelly said.
 “I don’t think the governor really liked to hear that, but it needed to be said."

-This article first appeared in the Summer 2022 print edition of The Forward Observer as “Real-World Training”
+This article first appeared in the Summer 2022 print edition of The Forward Observer, a special publication from Coffee or Die Magazine, as “Real-World Training.”